x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-directory-based-edge-blocking.md

 ## Configure DBEB

-This section describes the procedure to configure DBEB for both the New Exchange admin center (EAC) and Classic Exchange admin center (EAC).
+This section describes the procedure to configure DBEB for both the New Exchange admin center (EAC) and Classic EAC.

-**For New Exchange admin center**
+**For New EAC**

 1. Verify that your accepted domain in Exchange Online is set to **Internal relay**: